GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_multibroker.md

 ## Where is the code?

-This example on [multibrokerscan be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_brokers/multi_broker).
+This example on [multiple brokers can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_brokers/multi_broker).
 If you have issues navigating the examples, visit the HELICS [Gitter page](https://gitter.im/GMLC-TDC/HELICS) or the [user forum on GitHub](https://github.com/GMLC-TDC/HELICS/discussions).

 [![](../../../img/advanced_multi_broker_github.png)](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced)